clear430/nonergodic-rl/README.md

 * `gym`: The interface compiler [SWIG](http://www.swig.org/) to connect C/C++ programs with scripting languages is required.
 * `mpi4py`: The presence of a Message Passing Interface (MPI) library for Linux or [Microsoft MPI](https://www.microsoft.com/en-us/download/details.aspx?id=57467) for Windows is required.
 This package can be entirely ignored if there is no intention of training the agent on the (additive) [DeepMimic](https://arxiv.org/pdf/1804.02717.pdf) environments ported to [PyBullet](https://pybullet.org/wordpress/).
 * `pybullet`: A C++ compiler is required such as the [GNU C++ Compiler](https://gcc.gnu.org/) for Linux or [Microsoft Visual C++](https://visualstudio.microsoft.com/) for Windows.
 On Windows, install Visual Studio Community and in the Visual Studio Installer select the “Desktop development with C++” workload with both optional features “MSVC v143 - VS 2022 C++ x64/x86 build tools” and the “Windows 10 SDK”.
-* `torch`: Previous PyTorch versions should be installed with compatible compute platforms following the official [instructions](https://pytorch.org/get-started/locally/).
-Latest versions can lead to unsuccessful compilation and significantly reduce speed.
+* `torch`: Previous versions should be installed with compatible compute platforms following the official [instructions](https://pytorch.org/get-started/locally/).
+Newer versions can significantly reduce speed and lead to broken function/method calls.

 ## References
 * Reinforcement learning ([Szepesvári 2009](https://sites.ualberta.ca/~szepesva/papers/RLAlgsInMDPs.pdf), [Sutton and Bartow 2018](http://incompleteideas.net/book/RLbook2020.pdf))